PGAProfessional.com logo

 Four-Ball

-a match in which two 2-person teams compete against each other using the one best score from each side -- commonly and mistakenly referred to as "Best-Ball," which is actually one player competing against the better ball of two or three other players (more on tournament formats and games)
+a Match Play or Stroke Play format in which two 2-person teams compete against each other using the one best score from each side (the main difference being Matches are scored by holes and Stroke Play competitions are scored by total strokes) -- this format is commonly and mistakenly referred to as "Best-Ball," which is actually one player competing against the better ball of two or three other players (more on tournament formats and games)

-Example: Our Four-Ball tournament was more fun than the others this year.
+Example: Our Four-Ball tournament was more fun than the other tournaments this year.

 free drop